This Modern World: Characters

-Invisible Hand of the Free Market Man (abbreviated I.H.O.T.F.M.-Man in dialog in the strip) is a superhero character, wearing what is basically a Superman costume, with an I.H.O.T.F.M.-Man logo (a hand with the IHOTF in each finger, and M in the palm) where the Superman logo would be.
+Invisible Hand of the Free Market Man (abbreviated I.H.O.T.F.M.-Man in dialog in the strip) is a superhero character, wearing what is basically a Superman costume, with an I.H.O.T.F.M.-Man logo (a hand with a letter of IHOTF on each finger, and M in the palm) where the Superman logo would be.
 I.H.O.T.F.M.-Man's head is a giant left hand with facial features in the palm.
 I.H.O.T.F.M.-Man is an ardent defender of Adam Smith's invisible hand metaphor, and usually intervenes in situations where the purity of free market economics is in jeopardy.
 His declarations are often based on principles of free-market economics taken to their logical extreme.
 The first panel of a comic featuring I.H.O.T.F.M-Man is usually a parody of the cover of Action Comics #1.
+Often, another character will point out that he is, in fact, not invisible.